ipfs-inactive/docs/content/guides/examples/websites.md

 #### Using the Interplanetary Naming System

-Each time you change your website, you will have to republish it, update the DNS TXT record with the new value of `$SITE_HASH` and wait for it to propagate.
+Each time you change your website, you will have to republish it, update the DNS TXT record with the new value of `$SITE_CID` and wait for it to propagate.

 You can get around that limitation by using IPNS, the Interplanetary Naming System.